Fiber Laser Engraving in the Jewellery Industry

 Engraving is just one of the applications for which fiber laser technology is an effective choice.

-For the most part, the attention paid to fiber laser engraving focuses on its industrial use in areas including car manufacturing and electronics.
+For the most part, the attention paid to fiber laser engraving focuses on its industrial use in areas including car manufacturing (including e-mobility) and electronics.
 However, it is also becoming more prevalent in the jewellery industry, where it is deployed for aesthetic rather than purely functional reasons.

 Fiber lasers can be adjusted to engrave a myriad of materials, ranging from some plastics and silicon to different types of metal.
 This latter use is clearly relevant in the jewellery industry, especially since engraving can be carried out on reflective materials without compromising performance or precision.

 A wide range of metals are used to produce modern jewellery, from precious and rare options like gold and platinum to more commonplace alternatives like steel, bronze and silver.
 Using a fiber laser engraving machine, all of these materials can easily be engraved.

 Custom jewellery is in demand at the moment, with customers calling upon producers to make them unique pieces that are tailored to their exact expectations.
 In the past, this would have been a labour intensive and costly process, but with the help of fiber laser technology, it is much more straightforward to customise new pieces or adapt existing pieces.

 From etching personal messages on the inside of rings to engraving significant dates on jewellery, which is to be worn for a special occasion, fiber laser solutions empower the customer and allow producers to give their clients more choice and control.

 Even the most skilled engravers are susceptible to human error, which in the case of the jewellery industry is clearly a major issue.
 A precious piece can be ruined if a mistake is made, and this happens more often than you might think.